Alcohol and entertainment licences

 Volunteer and social clubs carry on activities from premises to which public access is restricted and alcohol is supplied other than for profit.
 They should hold a club premises certificate.

-New applications for premises licences and variations of current licences under the Licensing Act 2003 are listed below.
+New applications for premises licences, variations and reviews of current licences under the Licensing Act 2003 are listed below.
 These adverts will remain here for the 28 day period in which representations can be made.